MEC Veradigm 8.26

 A Dartmouth study of 146,000 real patient-portal messages finds AI-drafted replies to patients often create more editing work than they save.

-The study tested six commercial AI platforms, including Claude, Gemini, and ChatGPT, and underscores the risk of over-relying on generic drafts — a caution that echoes findings on how patients themselves are responding to AI-authored messages once they learn who, or what, actually wrote them.
-On the upside, Dartmouth researchers found that training AI on an individual physician's own communication patterns improved accuracy by 33% and cut editing time by 26%, offering a possible path forward for practices weighing the tradeoffs.
+The study tested six commercial AI platforms, including Claude, Gemini, and ChatGPT.
+The results underscore the risk of over-relying on generic drafts — a caution that echoes findings on how patients themselves are responding to AI-authored messages once they learn who, or what, actually wrote them.
+On the upside, Dartmouth researchers found that training AI on an individual physician's communication patterns improved accuracy by 33% and reduced editing time by 26%, offering a possible path forward for practices weighing the trade-offs.

 Here are the key findings: